Geonovum/OAPIF-PDOK-INSPIRE/Approach.md

 - establish requirements
 - organize a High5 week with stakeholders in the week starting at June 21 2021
-- Choose a data set (Dutch INSPIRE addresses)
+- Choose data sets (Dutch INSPIRE addresses and Statistical Units)
+- Implement an OAPIF at the Geonovum testbed for OGC-API-Features
 - start communication on Github
 - report to INSPIRE community
 - organize presentations